barretrobbins/configure-ad/README.md

 <img src="https://i.imgur.com/SZFfluD.png" height="80%" width="80%" alt="Creating a domain"/>
 </p>
 <p>
-After Active Directory is installed, go to the top right corner and click on the yellow exclamation mark sign.
+After installing Active Directory, go to the top right corner and click on the yellow exclamation mark sign.
 Click "Promote this server to a domain controller", click "add a new forest", and then create a "Root Domain Name".
 After DC-1 restarts, log back in using your domain name and login user name.
 Example: "mydomain.com\labuser".
 </p>
 <br />